 The airports company was plagued by mismanagement from the outset.

 A previous financial manager committed suicide in 2004 after he was caught fiddling the books and police were about to arrest him.
+Last week, the airports company suddenly dismissed its finance and human-resource managers.

 Although the company refused to comment, both men were shown the door in a manner that suggested they might have been guilty of serious misconduct.